St. John's, Antigua and Barbuda: History

-While no law explicitly states St. John's is the island's capital, the city is home to the Government Complex in the Botanical Gardens neighbourhood, which is home to the High Court, the Office of the Prime Minister, and the Parliament Building.
+While no law explicitly states St. John's is the country's capital, the city is home to the Government Complex in the Botanical Gardens neighbourhood, which is home to the High Court, the Office of the Prime Minister, and the Parliament Building.
 The Parliament building was opened in 2006.
 The Labour Party largely dominates the city's politics, carrying the city in the 2023 election.

 Geography and climate

 St. John's was laid out on a gentle slope east of St. John's Harbour.
 The city is bordered by primarily flat land, allowing a large network of roads to converge in the city.
 Due to this gentle elevation gradient, wastewater runoff is common due to poor planning along with a high concentration of high concentration of clayey loam soil above a high water table.
 The high water table allows for an easy source of water for the city's wells.
 The gentle slope also allowed for ease in constructing roads and pedestrian walkways.
 The coastline of the city is prone to flooding due to its low elevation.

 Nearby villages and settlements include St. Johnston.
 McKinnon's Pond is located just north of St. John's.
 Areas are the second-level administrative divisions of Antigua and Barbuda.
 St. John's was considered a first-level administrative division for the purposes of dividing the areas, and the areas tend to coincide with the neighbourhoods of the city.

-St. John's has a Tropical savanna climate (Koppen: Aw) with summer-like weather year-round, with hot days and warm nights.
+St. John's has a Tropical savanna climate (Köppen climate classification: Aw) with summer-like weather year-round, with hot days and warm nights.
 Rainfall is at its highest during the months of September to November due to hurricane activity.
 On 12 August 1995, a temperature of 34.9 C was recorded, which was the highest temperature to have ever been recorded in Antigua and Barbuda.